 At Latur rural, Dhiraj Deshmukh wins, NOTA comes second

-Lature, Oct 25: The 'NOTA' option has secured second slot in the Latur Rural Assembly segment, from where late Maharashtra chief minister Vilasrao Deshmukh's son Dhiraj posted a handsome victory in his maiden poll outing.
+Latur, Oct 25: The 'NOTA' option has secured the second slot in the Latur Rural Assembly segment, from where late Maharashtra chief minister Vilasrao Deshmukh's son Dhiraj posted a handsome victory in his maiden poll outing.

-According to the results announced on late Thursday evening, Dhiraj Deshmukh, the Congress candidate, secured 1,35,006 votes (67.64%).
+According to the results announced on late Thursday evening, Dhiraj Deshmukh, the Congress candidate, secured 1,35,006 votes (67.64 per cent).

-The 'None of the Above' (NOTA) clinched 27,500 votes (13.78%) to secure second position, relegating other candidates in fray from the seat to inferior positions.
+The 'None of the Above' (NOTA) clinched 27,500 votes (13.78 per cent) to secure the second position, relegating other candidates in fray from the seat to inferior positions.

 Haryana-Maharashtra polls: BJP set to form governments, but Congress gets a breather